Michael Long (footballer)

-Long was an accomplished player, having played in dual Australian Football League premierships with the Essendon Football Club including a Norm Smith Medal for his 1993 performance.

-As an activist, he is credited with being instrumental in the introduction of a racial vilification code in the AFL in 1995 and the inspiration behind "The Long Walk" commemorating the Stolen Generation, now a strong AFL tradition.
+Long played in dual Australian Football League (AFL) premierships with the Essendon Football Club, including a Norm Smith Medal for his 1993 grand final performance.
+As an activist, he is credited with being instrumental in the introduction of a racial vilification code in the AFL in 1995 and the inspiration behind "The Long Walk" commemorating the Stolen Generations, now a strong AFL tradition.
+In August 2023, Long began a 650 km walk between Melbourne and Canberra in support of the forthcoming Australian Indigenous Voice referendum.
+He completed the walk in 20 days and arrived in Canberra on 14 September 2023.

 Early life

-Long was born to mother Agnes and Jack Long.
-Both been removed from her parents at a young age and taken to the Melville Island, one of the Tiwi Islands.
-Agnes was taken from Daly River near Darwin and Jack was taken from Ti Tree near Alice Springs.
-Michael Long was raised on the Tiwi Islands before moving to Darwin to play with St Mary's where he played in multiple premierships.
-In 1988 he represented the Northern Territory at the 1988 Adelaide Bicentennial Carnival in March 1988 and his outstanding performances in the dominant NT saw enormous interest in his recruitment from clubs throughout the country including VFL club Essendon which nominated him in the National Draft.
+Michael Long was born on 1 October 1969 to mother Agnes and father Jack Long.
+Both were removed from their parents at a young age and taken to Melville Island, one of the Tiwi Islands.
+Jack's half Chinese and half English father fought unsuccessfully for custody of his son.
+Agnes was taken from Daly River near Darwin, and Jack was taken from Ti Tree near Alice Springs.
+Michael was raised on the Tiwi Islands.

 Early career

+Long moved to Darwin to play with St Mary's, where he played in several premierships.
+In 1988, he represented the Northern Territory at the Adelaide Bicentennial Carnival in March, and his outstanding performances in the dominant NT team saw enormous interest in his recruitment from various first-class clubs throughout the country, including Essendon, which nominated him in the 1988 VFL draft.
-Despite being drafted to the VFL, West Torrens argued that Long was "contracted with the club and could not play anywhere else."

-Noel Judkins said, "I was guaranteed this wasn't the case, so I took the contract to Darwin and met with Michael's father Jack and he was irate.
+Despite being drafted to the Victorian Football League (VFL), South Australian National Football League (SANFL) club West Torrens argued that Long was "contracted with the club and could not play anywhere else".
+Recruiter Noel Judkins said, "I was guaranteed this wasn't the case, so I took the contract to Darwin and met with Michael's father Jack, and he was irate.
 He grabbed it and wrote the word 'bullshit' right across the front of it.
 When it became clear he wanted to play at Essendon, West Torrens agreed it wasn't a binding contract."
 However, despite this, Long did play for West Torrens during the 1988 SANFL season, winning the club's best-and-fairest award, the third-last player to do so, as the Eagles merged with the Woodville Football Club following the 1990 season to become the Woodville-West Torrens Eagles.